 21st Century Maida RegulatorB+ Regulator with 2.0 uV Noise Floor

-Since its release in 2012, the 21st Century Maida Regulator has become widely adopted by DIY tube amplifier enthusiasts and original equipment manufacturers who appreciate its ultra-low noise floor and extremely high ripple regulation.
-In this second revision of the circuit, I take its performance to a whole new level.
+Since its release in 2012, the 21st Century Maida Regulator has become widely adopted by DIY tube amplifier enthusiasts and original equipment manufacturers who appreciate its ultra-low noise floor and extremely high ripple rejection.
+This third major revision of the circuit takes the performance to a whole new level.

 Regulator Impact on Sound Quality